-The park participates in the LAKEWATCH program and water samples are collected monthly.
-Lakewatch analyzes the water samples on a monthly to bi-monthly basis dependent on funding.
+The park participates in the LAKEWATCH program and water samples are collected on a monthly basis.
+Lakewatch analyzes the water samples on a monthly to bimonthly basis dependent on funding.
 Total phosphorus (TP), total nitrogen (TN), chlorophyll, water clarity and depth are analyzed.
 From the data collected, the Upper Myakka Lake is considered eutrophic with a high level of biological productivity (Lakewatch).